myrthewouters/deep-learning/README.md

 # Fine-tuning of Pre-trained Deep Networks for Bone Age Assessment

 This repository is part of a project for a deep learning course, in which the RNSA Bone Age dataset is used, publicly available at [Kaggle](https://pubs.rsna.org/doi/full/10.1148/radiol.2017170236).
 The aim of the project was to experiment with fine-tuning of pre-trained networks, including both image and gender input for bone age assessment.
+The final deliverables of the project were a one-page paper with references squeezed unformatted in the footnote (*paper.pdf*) and source code.

 ## Dataset
 Original images were resized to 256x256 pixels with padding.
 Code for resizing and padding can be found in the *preprocessing* directory.
 Additionally, real-time data augmentation on the training set is used during training.
 An example image can be found below.